 If you’re wondering why your potential customers are not converting and not engaging with your online presence, you need a UX audit.
 Once you understand where your customers are falling off, you can make positive changes.

 The goal of UX audits is to get inside the head of the user.
 How do they experience the site or application?
 How will they best engage with it?
 This understanding of the user experience drives the remodeling of websites and applications.
 WANDR works to make them more appealing, easier to use, easier to navigate and utilize.
 UX Audits are all about the end-user experience through standards of design and usability.

 Examples of Great UX Websites

-Here are few examples of great UX websites, where the user experience is not just well understood and respected, but actively engaged with.
+Here are a few examples of great UX websites where the user experience is not just well understood and respected but actively engaged.
 These websites have all undergone UX Audits and have been designed to be easy to use, easy to navigate, and easy on the eyes.